Masterpiece Stories

 Masterpiece Story: The Death of Barbara Radziwiłł by Józef Simmler

-James W Singer 2 August 2020 min Read
+James W Singer 17 June 2024 min Read

 The National Museum in Warsaw is one of the largest museums in Poland and boasts an extensive art collection.
 Among its body of works is The Death of Barbara Radziwiłł by Józef Simmler.
-This painting is considered to be Simmler’s most artwork.
+This painting is considered to be Simmler’s most important artwork.
 It evokes the beauty of the Polish Golden Age with an intensity of compassion and tenderness.
 Józef Simmler captures both history and humanity.
 It is a love story of epic proportions.

 Józef Simmler, The Death of Barbara Radziwiłł, 1860, National Museum in Warsaw, Poland.

 Barbara Radziwiłł was not the virginal and high-ranking bride that Polish society expected for its king.
-The marriage was viewed as a misalliance and dishonour to Poland.
+The marriage was viewed as a misalliance and dishonor to Poland.
 King Sigismund II Augustus disregarded public opinion and fought his mother and parliament to have his wife officially recognized.
-Finally in 1550 he won and Barbara Radziwiłł was crowned Queen of Poland.
+Finally, in 1550 he won and Barbara Radziwiłł was crowned Queen of Poland.
 The victory was short-lived, however, as only five months later Queen Barbara died in 1551.
 Józef Simmler captures the final moments of this great love story in The Death of Barbara Radziwiłł.

 Józef Simmler, The Death of Barbara Radziwiłł, 1860, National Museum in Warsaw, Poland.
 Enlarged Detail of King Sigismund II Augustus.